-Since the description is neutral it will not cue a heuristic response.
-In contrast with the conflict and no-conflict problem, heuristic thinking cannot hinder or aid sound reasoning here.
+Since the description is neutral, it will not cue a heuristic response.
+In contrast to the conflict and no-conflict problems, heuristic thinking cannot hinder or aid sound reasoning here.
 Consequently, solving the neutral problems correctly relies primarily on one's familiarity with the impact of base-rates and conjunctions on probability judgment (De Neys & Feremans, 2013; De Neys & Glumicic, 2008).
-If one does not know the required logical principle, one should fail to solve the neutral problems (i.e., heuristic thinking cannot help you).
-If one does know the required logical principle, one should manage to solve the problem correctly (i.e., heuristic thinking cannot bias you).
-Although participants might still fail to accurately respond for any of a number of idiosyncratic reasons, these problems can be used as a raw proxy to independently identify and approximate storage failures (De Neys & Feremans, 2013).
+If one does not know the required logical principle, one should fail to solve the neutral problems (i.e. heuristic thinking cannot help you).
+If one does know the required logical principle, one should manage to solve the problem correctly (i.e. heuristic thinking cannot bias you).
+Although participants might still fail to accurately respond for any number of idiosyncratic reasons, these problems can be used as a raw proxy to independently identify and approximate storage failures (De Neys & Feremans, 2013).

-In order to combat ordering effects, half of the participants received the base-rate block first and vice versa, and the position of the normative responses was randomized (i.e., half of the correct answers were presented as option A; half were presented as option B).6 The order of presentation of the items within the block was randomized, except that the neutral control items were fixed to the two final positions so that they would not prime the participants' subsequent responses.
+To combat ordering effects, half of the participants received the base-rate block first and vice versa, and the position of the normative responses was randomized (i.e. half of the correct answers were presented as option A; half were presented as option B).6 The order of presentation of the items within the block was randomized, except that the neutral control items were fixed to the two final positions so that they would not prime the participants' subsequent responses.
 As before, the subjects' response times on the actual problems and on the confidence queries were timed.

-Procedure

-Although participants were not told they were being timed, they were told that they could take no more than 45 minutes and they were to complete the questions without interruption.
-The instructions pages were timed to ensure that the participants read them thoroughly, (average time = 16 s; SD = 21 s).
-Of the 195 original respondents, 9 were eliminated because their latencies on one of the measures surpassed a five standard deviation threshold.
-The surveys were collected over the course of twenty-four hours.
+Procedure.
+Although participants were not told they were being timed, they were told that they could take no more than 45 min and they were to complete the questions without interruption.
+The instruction pages were timed to ensure that the participants read them thoroughly (average time = 16 s; standard deviation [SD] = 21 s).
+Of the 195 original respondents, nine were eliminated because their latencies on one of the measures surpassed a 5 SD threshold.
+The surveys were collected over the course of 25 hr.